saferinsulin/website/admissions.md

 ## Existing diabetes

-It is important to note that the majority of patients with diabetes will be admitted to critical care for reasons other than their diabetes.
+It is important to note that the most patients with diabetes will be admitted to critical care for reasons other than their diabetes.

 ### Medication